 To roast vegetables perfectly every time, you first need to group vegetables, then cook them at the correct temperature and time.

-In order to roast vegetables, always preheat the oven to 425 degrees first.
-Another tip is to cut vegetables in similar sizes so they cook evenly.
-For that reason, I chose the vegetables for my roasted vegetable salad that cooked at the same temperature for the same amount of time and divided them into two separate pans.
+To roast vegetables, always preheat the oven to 425 degrees first.
+Another tip is to cut vegetables in similar sizes to cook evenly.
+For that reason, I chose the vegetables for my roasted vegetable salad that were cooked at the same temperature for the same amount of time and divided into two separate pans.

-One of my favorite "go-to" cheat sheets for roasting vegetables is from My Frugal Home, a great resource for printables for your kitchen.
+One of my favorite "go-to" cheat sheets for roasting vegetables is from My Frugal Home, an excellent resource for printables for your kitchen.
 I have this chart laminated in my kitchen for a quick reference.
 Or, you can always ask Alexa!